Karuma303/rs_sdf/README.md

-# Nützliche Links
+# About

+TODO: Add some information here...

+# Links about SDFs and there usage (for example in text rendering)

 1) [Drawing Text with Signed Distance Fields in Mapbox GL](https://blog.mapbox.com/drawing-text-with-signed-distance-fields-in-mapbox-gl-b0933af6f817)
-Interessanter Artikel, wie MapBox mit SDF die Labels auf den Karten zeichnet - Inklusive Code für den FragmentShader
+Interesting blog post about MapBox and how they SDF to render the labels on their maps - including some source code for a FragmentShader

 1) [Signed Distance Fields](https://github.com/chriscummings100/signeddistancefields/blob/master/Assets/SignedDistanceFields/SignedDistanceFieldGenerator.cs)
-C# Code Repo für einen SDF Generator mit unterschiedlichen Algorithmen.
-8PSSDT sweep or a brute force eikonal algorithm
+C# code repository of a SDF generator with different generation algorithms (8PSSDT sweep, brute force Eikonal etc.)

 1) [Shader Fun](https://shaderfun.com/)
-Blogpost Serie über SDFs
+Blogpost series abouts SDFs

 1) [Distance Field Fonts](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts)
-Gute Erklärung, wie SDF Fonts in libGDX benutzt werden
+Nixe explanation about the usage of SDF fonts in libGDX

 1) [Ronjas Shader Tutorials](https://www.ronja-tutorials.com/2018/11/10/2d-sdf-basics.html)
-2D Signed Distance Field Basics - Blog mit mehreren Beiträgen zum Thema SDF
+2D Signed Distance Field Basics - blog with some posts about SDFs

 ## fluent syntax